 DRaaS advantages and disadvantages

-The biggest disadvantage to DRaaS is that the business must trust its service provider to implement the plan in the event of a disaster and meet the defined recovery time and recovery point objectives.
-Additional drawbacks include possible performance issues with applications running in the cloud and potential migration issues when returning applications to a customer's on-premises data center.
+- The business must trust its service provider to implement the plan in the event of a disaster and meet the defined recovery time objective(RTO) and recovery point objective (RPO).

 DRaaS fails over processing to the cloud so an organization can continue to operate during a disaster.
 The failover notice can be automated or manual.
 The DRaaS operation remains in effect until IT can repair the on-premises environment and issue a failback order.

-In backup as a service, an organization decides which files it will back up to a BaaS provider's storage systems.
-The customer organization is also responsible for setting up its RPO and RTO service levels, as well as its backup windows.
+In backup as a service (BaaS), an organization decides which files it will back up to a BaaS provider's storage systems.
+The customer organization is also responsible for setting up its RTO and RPO service levels, as well as its backup windows.
 A BaaS provider is only responsible for data consistency and restoring backed up copies of data.